Interview with Hardwell

 It's really cool!
 That's the best thing; I think you can do, inspiring other people.
 It's really cool because I'm pretty young myself.
 I started so early, in Holland I'm not with the generation of DJ's my own age!
 They are just now coming up, so I'm like one generation earlier.
 I've played for crowds that are now like 30 years of age.
 So it's a bit different, but it's really cool if you can inspire people, I think that's the most wonderful thing you can do!

-Clearly you've been in the pro-circuit for a while now, and how do you feel about describing yourself as the "new kid on the block" in house music, but you've been doing it since you were 13 years old?
+Clearly, you've been in the pro-circuit for a while now, and how do you feel about describing yourself as the "new kid on the block" in house music, but you've been doing it since you were 13 years old?

-Yeah, I understand that, it's actually in my autobiography that line, "there's a new kid on the block and he's here to stay."
+Yeah, I understand that it's actually in my autobiography that line, "there's a new kid on the block and he's here to stay."
 It's more like I'm here to stay, you know?
 I've been here like 10 years in Holland; I headlined all the festivals and big events for years now.
-For me it's just like I'm just starting abroad now for the past 2 years, so yeah, if you look to Canada and the United States...there is a new kid!
+For me, it's just like I'm just starting abroad now for the past 2 years, so yeah, if you look to Canada and the United States...there is a new kid!
 And that's Hardwell!
 People don't know I've already been working in the industry for 10 years, so yeah, I am the new kid for those guys.

 You're playing Sensation in Prague along some of the world's best artists, what are your thoughts on playing this event and being so young compared to the other artists?

 When ID&T called me about the gig and wanted me to play at Sensation, it was like wow!
 I have no words for that you know?
 I think it's one of the biggest accomplishments you can get as a DJ, to play at Sensation, the world's leading dance event.
 They also call it that!
 Sensation is the biggest, not even the biggest but the best show, the best crowd, it's amazing!
 I'm going to be playing prime time.
 I thought maybe I was going to have to warm up, but I'm playing prime time, and it's so cool!
 I'm playing with Sharam, Fedde le Grand, AN21 & Max Vangeli, Joris Voorn, it's so big!
 I think when you start out as a DJ; Sensation is one of those gigs that are like a dream, that you will work towards if you are a DJ, you have to play there.
 It's one of the biggest things you can do as a DJ.
-I'm really happy with that!
+I'm really happy about that!
 I hope one day to play, of course, Sensation in Amsterdam cause that's the only festival I haven't played at in Holland!

 What direction do you see dance music headed in the future?